CalPlug/Microsemi_SmartFusion2_DigikeyBoardDemo/README.md

 Dec 10, 2017 v.
 1.0

-Project copyright of the Regents of the University of California and released into the bublic domain.
+Project copyright of the Regents of the University of California and released into the public domain.
 Project elements copyright of denoted authors and used fairly per licensing requirements.